Post

 code6

-The malware then proceeds to recursively read the data stored in the mapped directories to extract Chromium-based browser data (cookies, web data, plugins, etc.) and JSON files for specific cryptocurrency wallet applications, each of them being stored as different files and directories under the staging directory.
-The malware can also be seen using the filegrabber() function to extract Safari cookies, Apple Note database and files with the extension of .pdf, .docx, .doc, .wallet and .keys on the Desktop, Documents and Downloads folder.
-The extracted data from filegrabber() copied and placed within a directory named “FileGrabber” under the staging directory.
+The payload was also extracting Safari cookies, Apple Note database and files with the extension of .pdf, .docx, .doc, .wallet and .keys on the Desktop, Documents and Downloads folder.
+These extracted data are copied and placed within a folder named “FileGrabber” under the staging directory.

 code7